smithers54/azure-docs/articles/frontdoor/front-door-health-probes.md

 Front Door supports sending probes over either HTTP or HTTPS protocols.​ These probes are sent over the same TCP ports configured for routing client requests, and cannot be overridden.

+> [!NOTE]
+> If using HTTPS as the probe protocol, a signed public CA must be used on the origin or else the HTTPS probe will fail.

 ## Supported HTTP methods for health probes

 Front Door supports the following HTTP methods for sending the health probes: